ElementalDev/JenkinsCookbook/README.md

 </p>

 <p style="font-size: 18px;">
 These tests are run using the configuration written in the kitchen.yml, which is using vagrant.
-It is also pipeline ready, with a kitchen.cloud.yml to enable it to run on an AWS instance within a CI/CD pipeline for automation purposes.
 </p>

 <p style="font-size: 18px;">